-Generate and Capture Magazine Article Ideas
+5 Steps to Generate Magazine Article Ideas

-Now that you've done what writers call a 'brain dump," you can concentrate on generating fresh new ideas.
-This, however, doesn't need to be a static activity.
+Now that you've done what writers call a "brain dump," you can concentrate on generating fresh new ideas.
+However, it does not need to be a static activity.
 You can simply go through your day asking yourself, "What if," and then follow every thought to its natural end.
 For instance, ever wonder why the bookstore only stocks a certain amount of bestsellers?
 Ever want to know what kind of education your child's teacher was required to have?
 Have you been yearning to find that perfect stuffed pepper recipe?

-- Capture your ideas.
 Now that the wheels are turning and you find your ideas presenting themselves to you throughout your day, the trick is to capture each one.
 The key is having a method for recording your ideas into something that goes with you everywhere.
 Think about what you have with you (or at least near you) from the time you wake up in the morning to the moment you go to sleep at night.
 Perhaps it's your briefcase, smartphone, messenger bag, backpack, or purse.
 Smartphones usually have some kind of easy memo feature where you can jot down ideas.

 You don't need to conduct brainstorming sessions in order to create ideas.
 Try keeping your notepad handy whenever you are reading magazines and newspapers or watching TV.
 If you find a particularly intriguing article or subject being discussed and you have some expertise in the matter, brainstorm some ideas how other publications would be interested in the topic, and put your own spin on it.

 Freelancers who have spent years producing copy can use all that writing history to their advantage.
 Scrounge up all those old, average articles from years ago and see if you can reboot the story what a little polish and a lot of years experience.
 Some websites like when you update articles, as search engines crawl updated content more readily than old pages that have not been recently updated.